 1 cup Italian 00 flour

 Step by step:

 Place the potatoes in a 4 quart pot with enough water to cover them, and 2 inches to spare.
+Add a pinch of salt.
 Bring to a boil on high heat, covered.
 Reduce heat to medium for 25 minutes.

 Test for doneness by lifting a potato out of the water with a slotted spoon and inserting a toothpick into the center.
 If the toothpick goes all the way to the center easily, it is done.
 If the toothpick hits a hard center, cook for another 5 minutes and test again.
 When potatoes are done, drain them.
 When cool enough to touch, remove the skins and put through a food mill or potato ricer into a bowl.
 In a pinch, use a potato masher.
 The potatoes should be crumbly like rice but not fully mashed.